If you think that your lead magnets are sufficient for turning leads into users, I’ve got some bad use.

 But, don’t forget you’re selling

-On the other extreme, B2B SaaS companies who get really involved in content marketing sometimes forget that they’re not just providing potential users with content out of the kindness of their hearts.
+On the other extreme, software companies who get really involved in content marketing sometimes forget that they’re not just providing potential users with content out of the kindness of their hearts.

 The whole purpose of automated email marketing is to turn leads into users.
 That’s why every email you send out should be focused on selling.